MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab05_Overview_of_deployment_with_ACSS.md

 - Exercise 3: Explore a VIS for SAP workloads in Azure by using Azure Center for SAP solutions.

-- Exercise 4 (optional): Maintain SAP workloads in Azure by using Azure Center for SAP solutions
+- Exercise 4 (optional): Maintain SAP workloads in Azure by using Azure Center for SAP solutions.

 ## Exercise 1: Implement the minimum prerequisites for evaluating deployment of SAP workloads in Azure by using Azure Center for SAP solutions